Finding joy again in life instead of simply surviving inspired the lyric line I used for this post title. It comes from my song “Music From My Heart.”

 “This is overwhelming.
 I just heard from a third art director today!
 And I found another sex shop to explore – had a fun afternoon!
 ALONE!
 Off to go get a haircut now.”

 So there I was having a haircut, when I saw there was a message from the art director.
 His message was quite simple.
-It was:

 “Hope you have a nice haircut.”